architect | Giorgos Nearchou & Antia Perikleous

 Status | Under construction

 This is a residential building designed by our Architects Giorgos Nearchou & Antia Perikleous for their clients Marina & Valantis.
 The building is located in Ypsonas, Limassol, Cyprus.
-The structural design and analysis has been prepared by Sotiris Sotiriou (ASD Sotiriou), while the mechanical and electrical studies have been prepared by Costas Petrides and Petros Petrou respectively.
+The mechanical and electrical studies have been prepared by Costas Petrides and Petros Petrou respectively.
 Also, the Energy Performance Certificate (EPC) has been prepared by our mechanical engineer Costas Petrides.

 The building is located on top of a small hill in Ypsonas, Limassol, having a beautiful view of the Akrotiri peninsula.